42i-ai/my-benefits/README.md

 > [!TIP]
 > Consider to use VScode as default python editor.
 Consider to install Pylint to enforce the python standards.
-> Also the following extensions: vscode-icons, Python Debugger, Python, Pylint, Pylance,Markdown Preview Enhanced, Docker.
+> Also the following extensions: vscode-icons, Python Debugger, Python, Pylint, Pylance,Markdown Preview Enhanced, Docker, TODO Tree.
 > Happy code!!! and have a nice cup of coffe.

 The idea of this test is to understand your way of thinking, coding, and problem-solving skills.
 There is no right answer, just follow your instincts and share with us the solutions of the challenges below: